serialize interceptor

 export class AppModule {}

-serializeInterceptor provides classes to help definition your own class.
+SerializeInterceptor provides classes to help you define your own strategy:

-/** because the regenerated value's field is differ from original,
+/** Since the regenerated value's fields differ from the original,

-* it is hard to declare return type.
+* it's challenging to declare the return type.

 *